jmcnamara/pandas_xlsxwriter_charts/docs/source/introduction.rst

    workbook.close()

+Creates a file like the following:

 .. image:: _images/demo.png

-It can be used to write text, numbers, formulas and hyperlinks to multiple worksheets and it supports features such as formatting and many more,
+XlsxWriter can be used to write text, numbers, formulas and hyperlinks to multiple worksheets and it supports features such as formatting and many more,
 including:

 * 100% compatible Excel XLSX files.